awsdocs/aws-iot-docs/developerguide/multiplexing.md

       ./localproxy -r us-east-1 -m src -t source_client_access_token
       ```

 1. Application data from SSH and HTTP connection can now be transferred concurrently over the multiplexed tunnel\.
 As can be seen from the map below, the service identifier acts as a readable format to translate the port mapping between the source and destination device\.
-With this configuration, the secure tunneling service will:
+With this configuration, the secure tunneling will:

    1. Forward any incoming HTTP traffic from port 5555 on the source device to port 80 on the destination device\.